oleg-nenashev/oleg-nenashev/_docs/speaking/profile.md

 I spoke at conferences including Kubecon, Devoxx, DevOps World, cdCon, JavaPoint, DevopsDays, Jenkins World, DevRelCon, Heisenbug, FOSS Backstage, and at many meetups across the world

-## Rider

-I do not have one, just do not make me to do pre-recorded talks :P